WHERE INNOVATION BECOMES THE INDUSTRY BENCHMARK

 Contractually bound to full impartiality

-2025 Chair: Benny Price
+2026 Chair: Benny Price (non-voting)

 (Each Council vote holds equal weight.)